 A specialist tour guide will take you and your family on a day-long adventure through the most breathtaking spots on the peninsula.
 You’ll be able to see endangered species, explore the rich natural landscape, and even snorkel in the crystal-clear waters of Bottle Bay.
 Guided 4WD tours of the park can be booked through Shark Bay World Heritage Discovery Centre.

 2. Explore the Peron Heritage Precinct

 Spending a relaxing afternoon exploring the Peron Heritage Precinct is a great way to learn more about the cultural and natural aspects of the park.

-Formerly a working pastoral station in the early 20th century, you can check out an old shearing shed and stockyards to see what life on the farm would have been like.
+Formerly a working pastoral station in the early 20th century, you can check out an old shearing shed and stockyards to see what agriculture and farming would have been like.
 The visitor display provides information about the history of the local Aboriginal people and the endangered wildlife species that you can find in the area.

 After taking a brief self-guided tour of the Homestead, you can have a soak in the artesian hot tub or grill up some lunch on the barbecue and picnic on the lawn.

 3. Sightsee from Skipjack Point